mi423cid02401403/Serrodyne/README.md

   would exceed full DAC scale. **Best starting point for new work** — combines the timing/memory robustness of the earlier per-step sweep design with the calibration layer.

+- **`fft_serrodyne.py`** — Simulates a −300 MHz serrodyne sawtooth sampled at 9 GHz, applies an ideal 1 GHz brick-wall low-pass filter in the frequency domain, and plots the original vs. filtered waveform to show how much the sharp reset edges get rounded off by limited bandwidth.
+This allows us to figure out the frequency range of the amplifier we need.

 ## 3. Key parameters (common across notebooks)